 The sensitivity analysis assumes that there is no or little risk in respect of the € and the Danish Kroner as the Danish Kroner is 'linked' to the €.
-The movement in the exchange rate in the last 24 months being 0.14% (2015: 0.11%).
-The sensitivity on the USD is estimated at +/-15% of the average exchange rate of the previous 24 months (2015: 13%).
+The movement in the exchange rate in the last 24 months being 0.24 per cent (2016: 0.14 per cent).
+The sensitivity on the RMB is estimated at +/-10 per cent exchange rate of the previous 24 months is (2016: 3 per cent).
 This has been determined based on the average market volatility in exchange rates in the previous 24 months.
+The group has no exposure to USD in the current period, but the sensitivity was estimated at 15 per cent of the exchange rate for 2016.